James Lynch (American football)

-James Husker Lynch (born January 20, 1999) is an American professional football nose tackle for the Tennessee Titans of the National Football League (NFL).
+James Husker Lynch (born January 20, 1999) is an American professional football nose tackle for the Chicago Bears of the National Football League (NFL).
 He played college football at Baylor and was drafted by the Minnesota Vikings in the fourth round of the 2020 NFL draft.
 He has also played for the Tennessee Titans.

 Early life

 Lynch grew up in Round Rock, Texas and attended Round Rock High School, playing defensive line and punter on the school's football team.
 He was named the District 13-6A lineman of the year in each of his final two high school seasons.
 As a senior, Lynch recorded 46 tackles, 14 tackles for loss, 8 sacks, 3 pass breakups, 3 fumbles recoveries and a forced fumble and punted 27 times for an average of 43.7 yards.
 He initially committed to play college football at Texas Christian before switching his commitment to USC.
 Lynch de-committed again during his senior year before deciding to play at Baylor.